 Owners Corporation Insurance

-Q: In Victoria, is my unit covered by Owners Corporation insurance?
+Is my unit covered by Owners Corporation insurance?

-A: The structure of the unit itself and its fixtures is covered but not the unit’s contents/chattel or a unit's public liability.
+The structure of the unit itself and its fixtures is covered but not the unit’s contents/chattel or a unit's public liability.
 It is recommended that owner residents take out contents insurance and investors take out landlord's insurance.

 Please note the following definition of fixture vs. chattel.